Configurations for IEI Mustang-V100-MX8-R10 card¶

 Conventions Used in This Document¶

-<IE> refers to the following default OpenVINO Inference Engine directories:
+<OV> refers to the following default OpenVINO Runtime directories:

 If you have installed OpenVINO in a different directory on your system, you will need to enter your unique directory path.